-When smartphones took over in the early 2000s, data usage and cellphone bills went through the roof for many families — mine included.
-My family’s shared data plan wasn’t perfect — some months, someone would rack up data usage and leave the rest of us strapped — but it allowed each person to pay a lot less per month than if we each had an unlimited data plan.
+The shared hosting vs. VPS hosting comparison is similar to cell phone data plans.
+When smartphones took over in the early 2000s, data usage and cellphone bills went through the roof for many families.
+My family’s shared data plan wasn’t perfect — some months, someone would rack up usage and leave the rest of us strapped — but it allowed each person to pay a lot less per month than if we each had an unlimited data plan.

-In many ways, shared hosting is similar to a family data plan: Responsibility is shared among users, and you’ll be in trouble if you exceed your allotted portion of resources.
-VPS hosting, however, is more like an individual data plan.
-While you’ll pay more money to customize it to your needs, you’ll get more resources and control over changing your data setup as you see fit.
+VPS hosting, however, is more like an individual data plan: While you’ll pay more money to customize it to your needs, you’ll get more resources and control over changing your data setup as you see fit.

 Selecting the right hosting service depends on several factors, including resource needs, performance demands, security requirements, cost constraints, server administration preferences, and scalability expectations.
 Read on for our comparisons and recommended hosts.